fplll/fplll/README.md

 * `-bkzlinearpruning level` :  Enables linear pruning in enumeration, such that the last level steps drop with slope -1/blockSize.
 * `-bkzghbound factor` :       Multiplies the Gaussian heuristic by factor (of float type) to set the enumeration radius of the SVP calls.
 * `-bkzboundedlll` :	       Restricts the LLL call before considering a block to vector indices within that block.
+* `-nolll` : 	   	       Removes the call to LLL that is made before running BKZ (the other LLL calls made during the BKZ execution still occur).

 * `-bkzdumgso file_name` :     Dumps the log ||b_i*|| 's in specified file.

+Options for SVP:

+* `-nolll` : 	   	       Removes the call to LLL that is made before solving SVP.

 ### llldiff ###